 What to Know About the New Federal Regulations for Energy Efficiency

-The Department of Energy (DOE) frequently implements rules targeted on reducing energy consumption and pollution in the United States.
-With the most recent 2023 HVAC regulatory changes now in effect, you may wonder how the new rules impact new air conditioning systems, energy efficiency and the need to replace your home’s AC system.
-Here are the answers to many of the frequently asked questions on the changes.
+The Department of Energy (DOE) continuously implements rules focused on reducing energy consumption and pollution in the United States.
+With the latest 2023 HVAC regulatory changes now in effect, you could wonder how these changes impact new air conditioners, energy efficiency and whether they’ll mean you need to replace your current AC system.
+Here are the answers to the most frequently asked questions on these new standards.

 Why Did the DOE Make HVAC Regulatory Changes?

-The new regulations, which took effect on January1, 2023, apply to new air conditioners and heat pumps.
-These modifications aim to standardize and optimize energy efficiency, create more environmentally friendly options and develop new standards for refrigerants and testing methods.
+The new rules, which took effect on January1, 2023, cover new air conditioning systems and heat pumps.
+These changes aim to standardize and optimize energy efficiency, generate more environmentally friendly options and develop new standards for refrigerants and testing methods.

 How Is Heating and Cooling Efficiency Measured?

-All air conditioners and heat pumps get a seasonal energy efficiency ratio (SEER) indicating the level of cooling output in British thermal units or BTUs over a normal cooling season divided by the energy consumed.
-The higher the SEER rating, the more energy efficient the unit is, as it can remove the same amount of heat using a reduced level of energy.
-This rating system has been an industry standard since the 1970s, enabling consumers to easily assess different AC units and choose ones that meet their energy efficiency requirements.
+All air conditioners and heat pumps receive a seasonal energy efficiency ratio (SEER) signifying the level of cooling output over a regular cooling season (in British thermal units or BTUs) divided by the power consumed (in watt-hours).
+The higher the SEER rating, the more energy efficient the model is, as it can remove the same level of heat using a lesser amount of energy.
+This rating system has been an industry standard since the 1970s, empowering consumers to easily assess different AC units and choose ones that meet their energy efficiency needs.

-Quite a few air conditioning units also have an energy efficiency ratio (EER) calculated by dividing the cooling output (BTUs per hour) by the electrical power input (in watts) at a single point in time.
-Unlike SEER, EER does not account for seasonal changes and instead measures the unit’s efficiency during peak performance.
-EER is used for identifying an air conditioning system's abilities during the hottest days of the year.
+Some ACs also have an energy efficiency ratio (EER) calculated by dividing the cooling output (BTUs per hour) by the electrical power input (in watts) at a single point in time.
+Unlike SEER, EER does not take into account seasonal changes and instead measures the unit’s efficiency during peak use.
+EER is used for calculating an AC unit’s operation during the hottest days of the year.

 Heat pump heating efficiency is tested using the heating seasonal performance factor (HSPF).
-This ratio figures the total heating required during the heating season (in BTUs) divided by the total watt-hours of power consumed.
-A lot like SEER and EER, a higher HSPF rating shows better energy efficiency.
-HSPF has been a standard heating efficiency measurement since the late 1980s.
+This ratio figures the total heating required during the heating season (in BTUs) divided by the total watt-hours of electricity consumed.
+Like SEER and EER, a higher HSPF rating signifies greater energy efficiency.
+HSPF has been a traditional heating efficiency calculation since the late 1980s.

 How Are SEER2, EER2 and HSPF2 Different?

-SEER2, EER2 and HSPF2 are the newest ways to evaluate AC and heat pump efficiency.
-These new standards give homeowners a more precise picture of their energy use when they buy a particular AC unit or heat pump.
+SEER2, EER2 and HSPF2 are the most recent ways to evaluate air conditioner and heat pump efficiency.
+These new standards give homeowners a more reliable picture of their energy use when they purchase a particular AC unit or heat pump.

 SEER2-compliant units also use updated refrigerants with reduced global warming potential (GWP) and ozone depletion potential (ODP) compared to previously used refrigerants.
-Outdated R-22 (Freon) and R-410A (Puron) will be recovered and sold for restoring older units, but they won’t be allowed in new Air conditioning systems.
+Outdated R-22 (Freon) and R-410A (Puron) will be recovered and sold for fixing older units, but they won’t be allowed in new HVAC systems.

 What Are the New 2023 Federal Regulations for Energy Efficiency?

-The changes in HVAC system testing criteria mean SEER2, EER2 and HSPF2 are more exact.
-They involve testing equipment under more accurate field conditions, accounting for ductwork and static pressure, which SEER, EER and HSPF ratings don’t consider.
+The changes in HVAC system assessment requirements mean SEER2, EER2 and HSPF2 are more exact.
+They entail testing equipment under more accurate field conditions, accounting for ductwork and static pressure, which SEER, EER and HSPF ratings don’t factor into calculations.

 How Do I Find My Current HVAC Efficiency Rating?

-The first place to check is the yellow EnergyGuide label on the side of your air conditioner or heat pump.
-You can also look for your unit’s make and model on the DOE’s Energy Compliance Certification Database.
+The first place to check out is the yellow EnergyGuide label on the side of your air conditioning unit or heat pump.
+You can also search for your air conditioner or heat pump’s make and model on the DOE’s Energy Compliance Certification Database.

-Models installed prior to 2023 will have a SEER rating.
-Those produced in 2022 or earlier but installed after January 1, 2023, will also have a SEER rating.
-All systems constructed and installed in 2023 or later will come with a SEER2 rating.
+Systems installed earlier than 2023 will show a SEER rating.
+Those made in 2022 or earlier but installed after January 1, 2023, will also have a SEER rating.
+All models produced and installed in 2023 or later will get a SEER2 rating.

-Note that air conditioners made before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant systems are required from January 1 onward.
-If an HVAC company breaches these rules and the DOE cites them, they must replace the non-compliant air conditioner free of charge to the homeowner.
+Notice that AC models built before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant units are required from January 1 and afterward.
+If an installer violates these rules and the DOE disciplines them, they must replace the non-compliant AC unit free of charge to the homeowner.

 Do I Need to Replace My Existing HVAC System?

-No, the change to SEER2, EER2 and HSPF2 only impacts newly constructed and installed HVAC units.
-There’s no legal necessity to replace your existing AC unit.
-Having said that, if you’re looking to upgrade, meeting the 2023 HVAC regulatory changes will save you money on electricity bills and comes with more advanced features, including smart thermostats and zoning.
+No, the switch to SEER2, EER2 and HSPF2 only affects newly manufactured and installed HVAC units.
+There’s no legal requirement to replace your current cooling system.
+However, if you’re looking to upgrade, meeting the 2023 HVAC regulatory changes will save you money on energy bills and comes with more advanced features, including smart thermostats and zoning.

-Whether you think now is the time to replace your current AC system, or you want to keep your current air conditioner in top shape and going strong, Falso Service Experts can help.
-We’re well-versed in the 2023 HVAC regulatory changes and testing requirements, so we can help you select and install a compliant air conditioning or heat pump.
+No matter if you conclude now is the time to replace your home’s AC system, or you want to keep your current air conditioner in top shape and going strong, Service Experts Heating & Air Conditioning can help.
+We’re well-versed in the 2023 HVAC regulatory changes and testing requirements, so we can help you pick out and install a compliant air conditioner or heat pump.
 We also perform quality air conditioning maintenance and repairs if you’re not prepared to replace your system.

-When you work with Falso Service Experts, you’re partnering with an HVAC company that understands your needs.
-We are devoted to your comfort, environmental sustainability and complete satisfaction.
+When you choose Service Experts Heating & Air Conditioning, you’re partnering with a cooling and heating company that understands your needs.
+We are committed to your comfort, environmental sustainability and absolute satisfaction.

-Prepared to switch to a SEER2-compliant AC?
+Eager to switch to a SEER2-compliant HVAC unit?
 Still have questions?
-Call Falso Service Experts at 315-313-6531 today, and we’ll help you every single step of the way!
+Call Service Experts Heating & Air Conditioning at 954-736-4314 today, and we’ll guide you every step of the way!